 Bees need 3 things to thrive - food, shelter and water.

-Use this guide to discover which plants to grow, and when they flower.
+Use this guide to discover which plants and trees to grow, and when they flower.
 Different bees are active throughout the year, so you'll need flowering plants from spring to winter.

 Bees forage from flowers rich in nectar and pollen.
 Nectar contains sugar they need for energy.
 Pollen contains protein and oils.
 Bee species' tongues vary in size – so try to provide different shaped flowers.